iotdesignshop/dexhand_gesture_controller/README.md

 With the simulation and/or physical hardware running (you can run them both at the same time if you wish).
 You can send messages to the **dexhand_gesture** ROS topic.
 From the command line, this is done as follows:

+`ros2 topic pub -1 /dexhand_gesture std_msgs/msg/String "data: '<pose>'"`

+Where *pose* is any of the named hand positions found in the Python script such as fist, peace, horns, point, and so forth.
+To return to the default hand pose you use *'reset'* as the argument.

+For example, to form a fist:

+`ros2 topic pub -1 /dexhand_gesture std_msgs/msg/String "data: 'fist'"`

+And then to return to the base pose:

+`ros2 topic pub -1 /dexhand_gesture std_msgs/msg/String "data: 'reset'"`